ACA 101: Selling Under-65 Health Insurance

 New Requirements for Agents Selling ACA Plans

-The 2024 Marketplace Final Rule dictates that, effective June 18, 2023, agents must document a client’s authorization to receive assistance with their ACA coverage decisions.
+The 2024 Marketplace Final Rule dictates that agents must document a client’s authorization to receive assistance with their ACA coverage decisions.
 Agents must obtain this consent before assisting a client with enrolling in a plan.
 We’ve created a form to document client consent and eligibility attestations and call scripts to go with the Consumer Authorization form and Eligibility Attestation form to make it easier to compliantly collect client authorization and eligibility attestations.
 Staying compliant in your business practices doesn’t need to be stressful.
 As an agent, you have the unique ability to help individuals find affordable health care coverage!

 The Agent Advantage